manorrock/azure-examples/acr/graalvm/README.md

-# Create a GraalVM application packaged as a Docker image and push it to Azure Container Registry
+# Push a GraalVM Docker application to Azure Container Registry

 ## Prerequisites